adam10603/BeamNG-Advanced-Steering/ConfigGuide.md

 If enabled, the steering speed will be adjusted to each vehicle's steering wheel lock.
 Vehicles that have a lot of steering wheel travel will have slower steering as a result.
 The default input system also does this.

 If disabled, all vehicles will have the same rate of input.
-Note that the steering hydro has a different speed cap in each vehicle, and this isn't change by the mod, so your mileage may still vary.
+Note that the steering hydro has a different speed cap in each vehicle, and this isn't changed by the mod, so your mileage may still vary.

 ___